Complete puppy buying guide

 Photos hide a lot.
 A video tour shows you what photos can’t.
 Are the dogs in clean spaces or wire crates?
 Are puppies playing or pacing?
 Is there a person handling them or are they alone all day?
 These are the things you can’t see in a listing photo.ASPCA: A Closer Look at Puppy Mills

-Ask how many litters they produce a year
+Ask how many litters (groups of puppies born to the same mother at the same time) they produce a year

-Real breeders raise one or two litters a year, total.
-A seller producing dozens of litters is running a puppy mill, no matter how nice their website looks.
+Real breeders raise only one or two litters a year in total.
+A seller producing dozens of litters is running a puppy mill (a commercial dog-breeding facility that prioritizes profit over animal welfare), no matter how nice their website looks.
 Vague answers (“we have a few litters”) are a red flag.

 If any of these checks fail, walk away.
 Then report the listing to Petmeetly so we can take a look.